djose1164/djose1164/README.md

 ### Hi there 👋

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with moving Flask server to Actix.
 - 📫 How to reach me: on Twitter & Telegram @djose1164
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Sometimes bugs are quite simple once you have a clear objective